imzqqq/chat/website/spec/attic/drafts/url_previews.md

 URL Previews
 ============

-Design notes on a URL previewing service for Chat:
+Design notes on a URL previewing service for Matrix:

 Options are:

  1. Have an AS which listens for URLs, downloads them, and inserts an event that describes their metadata.
    * Pros:
-     * Decouples the implementation entirely from Chat server.
+     * Decouples the implementation entirely from Synapse.
-     * Uses existing Chat events & content repo to store the metadata.
+     * Uses existing Matrix events & content repo to store the metadata.
    * Cons:
      * Which AS should provide this service for a room, and why should you trust it?
      * Doesn't work well with E2E; you'd have to cut the AS into every room
      * the AS would end up subscribing to every room anyway.

- 2. Have a generic preview API (nothing to do with Chat) that provides a previewing service:
+ 2. Have a generic preview API (nothing to do with Matrix) that provides a previewing service:
    * Pros:
      * Simple and flexible; can be used by any clients at any point
    * Cons:
      * If each HS provides one of these independently, all the HSes in a room may needlessly DoS the target URI
-     * We need somewhere to store the URL metadata rather than just using Chat itself
+     * We need somewhere to store the URL metadata rather than just using Matrix itself
      * We can't piggyback on matrix to distribute the metadata between HSes.

- 3. Make the chat of the sending user responsible for spidering the URL and inserting an event asynchronously which describes the metadata.
+ 3. Make the synapse of the sending user responsible for spidering the URL and inserting an event asynchronously which describes the metadata.
    * Pros:
      * Works transparently for all clients
-     * Piggy-backs nicely on using Chat for distributing the metadata.
+     * Piggy-backs nicely on using Matrix for distributing the metadata.
      * No confusion as to which AS
    * Cons:
      * Doesn't work with E2E